mmiglioranza22/conexa-challenge/README.md

 # conexa-challenge

-This app was built in TypeScript Next.js for its frontend components, and uses an Express app (server) to serve requests pointed to `http https://swapi.dev/api`.
+This app was built entirely in TypeScript: with Next.js for its frontend components and Express (server) to serve requests pointed to `http https://swapi.dev/api`.

 For now, correct functionalities are ensured only in local environment.